dse/cheat-sheets/javascript.md

 # JavaScript

-This cheat sheet is geared towards ES5 development, but use of polyfillable objects and methods from newer JavaScript standards is allowed.
+This cheat sheet is geared towards ES5 development, including support for Microsoft Internet Explorer 11.
+Use of polyfillable objects and methods from newer JavaScript standards is allowed.

 Much of this should still be helpful to you if you are using ES6 or higher, with or without [Babel](https://babeljs.io/).